-In the atmospheres of Berzano di San Pietro, the village of artists where the Roman art duets with the beauties of nature.
+In the atmospheres of Berzano di San Pietro, the village of artists, where Roman art duets with the beauties of nature.

-Berzano di San Pietro is a pretty village in the Asti region, one of the highest in the whole of the Lower Monferrato, located between the Turin hills and the Monferrato area.
+Berzano di San Pietro is one of the highest in the whole of the Low Monferrato.

 The town covers an area of 7.34 km² and has a population of about 400 inhabitants.

-It is 40 km from Asti, the provincial capital.
+It is about 40 km from Asti, the provincial capital.

-The first documents referring to the town of Berzano di San Pietro, in the original form of "Brisianum", date back to 1148.
+The first documents referring to the town date back to 1148.

-The denomination "Berzano di San Pietro" has been assumed since 1863.
+The name “Berzano di San Pietro” was assumed from 1863.

 Food and wine and typical products.

-The production of sweets (biscuits, hazelnut cakes) and breadsticks is also important, along with typical Piedmontese dishes such as agnolotti and mixed fry.
+The production of sweets and breadsticks is also important, accompanying the typical dishes of Piedmontese gastronomy.

 To be seen.

-The parish church dedicated to Saints Pietro e Paolo Apostoli is located on the hill that once housed the castle, destroyed at the end of the fourteenth century by the Dukes of Savoy, bitter enemies of the Marquis of Monferrato who owned the territories of Berzano.
+The parish church dedicated to Saints Pietro e Paolo Apostoli is located on the hill that once housed the castle.

-Absolutely not to be missed are the Church of Saint Giovanni Battista, which preserves traces of Romanesque in the apse, and the deconsecrated Church of Saint Pietro, built in the eleventh century, which was the ancient parish church of Albugnano.
+Absolutely not to be missed are the Church of Saint Giovanni Battista and the deconsecrated Church of Saint Pietro.

 In Berzano di San Pietro there is a durmast (oak species), with a shaft of 320 centimeters and a height of 17 meters, included in the list of monumental trees of Piedmont.